ghostFaceKillah/mini-self-driving-car/README.md

 - Train neural network on those pairs
 - Have the trained neural network control the car

-The repo doesn't have `requirements.txt` because I didn't know about it back at the time. xD I guess I will fix it soon.
+The repo doesn't have `requirements.txt` because I didn't know about it back at the time. xD I guess I will fix it at some point.